ibm-cloud-docs/BlockStorage/best-practices.md

    While it is possible to attach {{site.data.keyword.blockstorageshort}} with only a single path, it is important to establish connections on both paths to ensure no disruption of service.
 If MPIO isn't configured correctly, your storage device might disconnect and appear offline when a network outage occurs or when {{site.data.keyword.cloud}} teams perform maintenance.
    {: important}

 * **Add iSCSI multi-sessions when necessary**.
-Having multiple sessions per target (MS/T) is a storage performance tuning strategy documented by [Oracle](https://docs.oracle.com/cd/E37838_01/html/E61018/gqgbw.html){: external}.
+Having multiple sessions per target (MS/T) is a storage performance tuning strategy that was documented by [Oracle](https://docs.oracle.com/cd/E37838_01/html/E61018/gqgbw.html){: external}.
 Using MS/T and creating multiple TCP connections ensures better usage of the networking stack.
 It also ensures better performance by using multiple send and receive threads.

    Add persistent iscsi multi-sessions through the iscsiadm CLI.
      1. List existing sessions.